Meet the team behind apac...

 Àngels works at the faculty of Humanities at UPF, teaching English composition and Literature, and at the Faculty of Education of URL.
 She co-ordinates alongside Imma Boluña the Master’s course to prepare secondary school and EOI teachers.
 She has also taught CLIL at Universitat Internacional de Catalunya and general and professional English courses at the Faculty of Translation at UPF.
-Before, she worked as a CLIL teacher of Humanities subjects at a private secondary school, designing materials and working in collaboration with content teachers.
+Before, she worked as a CLIL teacher of Arts subjects, designing materials and working in collaboration with content teachers.
 At UPF, she has participated in a series of projects to improve the quality of teaching, including the development of ICT materials and the implementation of a mentoring programme.
 Her main research interests lie at the crossroads of education, literacies, and sociolinguistics.

-Usoa is a secondary English teacher and the Head of the English Department at Sant Gregori School in Barcelona and associate professor at Blanquerna.
+Usoa is a secondary school English teacher and the Head of the English Department at Sant Gregori School in Barcelona and associate professor at Blanquerna.
 She graduated in Translation and Interpreting from UPF in 2003 and she got her Diploma in English Teaching (DELTA) from International House Barcelona in 2008.
 She is particularly interested in the psychology of teenagers and believes in the use of ICT to motivate students and to help them in their learning.
 She's a keen wiki user and the administrator of www.santgregorienglish.pbworks.com, winner of the John McDowell-British Council award in 2013.
-She's also a teacher trainer, a materials writer.
+She's also a teacher trainer, and a materials writer.

 MIREIA RAYMI PICART, secretary